elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 ---
 # What is GraphQL?

-* Language for defining types & queries
+* Language for defining schemas, types & queries
 * Developed by Facebook in 2012
 * Used to improve mobile app performance
 * Serves **300 billion+** requests per day